DataByGloria/HR-Dashboard/README.md

 # 📊 HR Analytics Dashboard

 ## 📌 Project Overview
-This project provides a **comprehensive analysis of human resources data**, leveraging **Python, SQL, and Tableau** to extract meaningful insights.
+This project provides a **comprehensive analysis of human resources data**, leveraging **Python, and Tableau** to extract meaningful insights.
 The goal is to assist **HR managers, executives, and analysts** in understanding workforce trends, employee performance, salary distribution, and attrition rates.

 Modern HR departments need **data-driven decision-making** to optimize workforce planning, employee retention, and diversity strategies.